mulesoft-consulting/nacha-file-transformer/nacha-file-transformer/README.md

 #Usage
 For information about usage our documentation at http://github.com/mulesoft-consulting/nacha-file-transformer.

+# Known Issues
+* When using the Transform Message (DataWeave) component to create an ACHFile (com.ach.achViewer.ACHFile) object, some items in the object are counters and will fail on transform.
+Part of the reason is that DW (or likely Java) is not able to use reflection properly for the items that are counters.
+This comes from the work that [johnlcallaway](https://sourceforge.net/u/johnlcallaway/profile/) built.
+Some refactoring needs to be done on the ACHFile object in order to support all use cases.

 # Reporting Issues

 We use GitHub:Issues for tracking issues with this connector.
 You can report new issues at this link http://github.com/mulesoft-consulting/nacha-file-transformer/issues.